• Home

 An IAS job – one of the most sought after in India – bestows enormous power and cheap housing, a car with a driver and other perks, leave for government-paid foreign study, and often the chance for plum positions in business or government consultative work after retirement.
 There is also a handsome pension.

-They say there are plenty of Sir Humphreys in New Delhi, referring to a character in the British TV comedy series “Yes Minister” about how top officials in Whitehall stall government policies they disagree with.
+They say there are plenty of Sir Humphreys in New Delhi, referring to a character in the British TV comedy series Yes Minister who describes how top officials in Whitehall stall government policies they disagree with.

-In particular, there is deep resentment in the top echelons of the Indian civil service over the interference in government by the Rashtriya Swayemsevak Sangh (RSS), the Hindu right-wing umbrella group which the BJP is a part, these officials said.
+In particular, there is deep resentment in the top echelons of the Indian civil service over the interference in government by the Rashtriya Swayemsevak Sangh (RSS), the Hindu right-wing umbrella group of which the BJP is a part, these officials said.

 TECHNOCRATS, NOT GENERALISTS